Sexually Transmitted Infections (STIs)

 The best way to prevent getting an STI is to not have any type of sexual activity, including oral, vaginal, and anal sex.
 But you can take several steps to lower your risk for an STI if you decide to become sexually active, or are currently sexually active.
 These include:

-- Have regular checkups for HIV and STIs.
+- Undergo regular checkups for HIV and STIs.

-- Learn the symptoms of STIs and seek medical help as soon as possible if any symptoms develop.
+- Familiarize yourself with the symptoms of STIs and promptly seek medical assistance if any symptoms arise.

 - Don’t have anal intercourse.